pei-evelyn/wicked-sales-js/README.md

 # wicked-sales-js

-A full stack shopping cart application built with Node.js &amp; React.
+An interactive full stack shopping cart application built with Node.js &amp; React, simulating an actual beauty and fragrance ecommerce site

 ## Technologies Used